Summer Internship Opportunities

 Unpaid internship opportunities at leading law firms in Beijing and Shanghai will be available to a limited number of qualified registrants.
 Internships will be available after the completion of the second session in Shanghai and will be limited strictly to those individuals who participated in and completed both the Beijing and Shanghai sessions.
 Although ability to read and or write in Chinese is helpful, it will not be required.

-In 2014, students participating in Tulane’s summer program in Rhodes may be eligible for judicial clerkships, extern- or internships with law firms, non-governmental organizations or international governmental organizations specializing in the areas of admiralty, law of the sea, or marine environmental management.
+In 2015, students participating in Tulane’s summer program in Rhodes may be eligible for judicial clerkships, extern- or internships with law firms, non-governmental organizations or international governmental organizations specializing in the areas of admiralty, law of the sea, or marine environmental management.
 Thus far the Administration has secured several placements options in Greece (Rhodes, Athens/Piraeus), and the United States.
-Additional placement options are likely to become available in other Mediterranean countries, and possibly London, Brussels and New York.
+Additional placement options are likely to become available in other Mediterranean countries, such as Malta and Cyprus, and possibly London, Brussels, New York and Rovaniemi, Finland.

 Unpaid internship opportunities are available with Paris law firms.
 Selections will be made on a competitive basis based on CVs and an interview, concerning such factors as background/fit and French level.
 Students must speak fluent French in order to qualify.
 The length or duration of the internship depends on the needs of the firm and the student's availability.